General Info

 Distribution & Ecology

 All species of Cycolpia are Endemic (endemism is the ecological state of a species being unique to a defined geographic location) in the Cape Floral Kingdom.
 This plant occurs in mountain Fynbos (this is a belt of natural shrubland or heathland in the winter rainfall area within the distinctive vegetation of the Western Cape).
+Flowers are probably pollinated by carpenter bees.
 Plants are fire survivors and occur in marshy areas and wet slopes from the Cederberg mountains (which lie about 300km to the north of Cape Town) to the Riviersonderend Mountains, which lie about 160km to the east of Cape Town.
 These plants are adapted and thrive in this typical Mediterranean, winter rainfall climate in an altitude range of approximately 1 000 – 1 800m.
 Cyclopia meyeriana can survive fires by regenerating after being burned.
-Fires do not destroy the seeds, which have a very hard testa (seed coat) that protects them.
+Fires do not destroy the seeds, which have a very hard testa (seed coat) that protects them and this enhances survival.

 Ethnobotany

-Honey-bush tea can be made from the leaves, young twigs and flowers.
+A form of Honey-bush tea can be made from the leaves, young twigs and flowers.
+A number of other species of Cyclopia are also used to make tea.
 This tea lacks caffeine and is usually without tannins and considered to be health giving.
-The plant is a decretive fynbos plant and can be Grown via seeds or cuttings.
-Before planting the Seeds need to be scarified (to slit or scratch the outer coat of seeds in order to speed up germination).
+The plant is a decretive fynbos plant and can be grown via seeds or cuttings.
+Before planting, the Seeds must be sclarified (to slit or scratch the outer coat of seeds in order to speed up germination).
 Plants do best in moist, well-drained, acidic soil – in full sun.
 This plant requires regular water.
-Extracts from honey bush tea may help with the treatment of diabetes (http://www.google.com/patents/US20110045108).
+Extracts from honey bush tea may help with the treatment of diabetes.
 Together with Rooibos they are considered types of red tea.

 References